wagtail/gsoc/2023/chinonso-ani/Green-Wagtail.md

 I think it is important to follow a test driven approach here.
 To make sure we know when we have done it right.
 >What does it mean to have done right? (how would done right look like?)

+GOLD - Green Open Lean Distributed
+Our design must be golden.
+(I love this phrase, because I'm the Goldsmith.)

 1. Qualitative:
 2. Quantitative: Ideas discussed [here](https://www.cloudcarbonfootprint.org/docs/methodology/) follow a qualitative measure.
 Provides a good startup pad.